18 Ideas to Decorate Your Home for Christmas on a Budget

-1. Christmas Mantle Arrangement
+1. Make Your Own Christmas Mantle Arrangement

 An impressive living room decoration is a festive mantle arrangement.
 I adore the large mirror with the snowflakes scattered around it accompanied by the icicles twinkling below the mantle.
 I think the snowflakes are made of foam and would look lovely if you added some glitter to them.
 Hobby Lobby has large letters for a dollar a piece.
 They're flatter than the ones in the lifestyle photo, but I think they'd work well.
 This would be a very easy project to do and wouldn't drain your wallet!

-2. Candle Lights
+2. Use DIY Mason Jar Candle Lights

 The Inspired Room came up with this snowy candle jar.
 I can picture having them placed on a mantle or a bar, glowing with warmth and cheer in the dark.
 I believe she used a mixture of Epsom salt and glitter for the snow.
 I tell ya, for something so simple, these sure are beautiful!

-3. Tabletop Trees
+3. Make Tabletop Trees

 I am so impressed with these DIY Christmas tree decorations from The Exchange.
 It's amazing how cheap they are to make.
 Do you have some poster board and fabric laying around?
 That's pretty much all you need to make these trees.
 You won't be disappointed because these beautiful tabletop trees are super easy to make and affordable to boot!

-4. Festive Icicles
+4. Hang Festive Homemade Icicles

 I love, love, love these hanging icicles made by Apartment Therapy!
 You can make them in any colors and prints you'd like with leftover wrapping paper, cardstock paper, glue, and fishing line.
 Just cut circles from both papers and glue one cardstock circle to a wrapping paper circle.
 Join them together with fishing line and tape to enjoy for years to come.
 These would be so festive for a Christmas party!

-5. Festive and Nature-Inspired Candlesticks
+5. Make Festive and Nature-Inspired Candlesticks

 These are just a few gorgeous ways to dress up a simple candle.
 I love how simple these pieces are to create.
 You can use peppermint or cinnamon sticks to glue around a jar or candle for a festive touch.
 I especially love the nature-inspired candles on the bottom left.
 Just pick some greenery from bushes outside, arrange them in the container, and add a candle!
 I'd recommend using an electric candle with this one to make sure a fire doesn't spread to the branches.

-6. Holly Candle Holders
+6. Create Holly Candle Holders

 How creative are these upside-down wine glasses used as candle holders over at Interior Designing Blog!
 Talk about a simple DIY that is so incredibly pretty!
 The minute I saw this, I automatically thought of going to thrift stores and buying different types of glasses to create a unique candle grouping for just a few bucks.
 I love the leaves on display in the arrangement too!

-7. Star-Punched Paper Hurricanes
+7. DIY Star-Punched Paper Hurricanes

-Martha Stewart has some of the best Christmas decorating ideas!
+Martha Stewart had some of the best Christmas decorating ideas!
 These star-punched paper hurricanes are made by punching a design into decorative paper and wrapping it around a hurricane vase.
 Hurricane vases are inexpensive and can be found at thrift stores for cheap.
 I love this idea because you can use different prints and colors to mix and match your arrangement.
 You can find a template she provides for the hole punching, but you could very well make your own template and punch out whatever shapes you want.

-8. A Christmas Chandelier
+8. Create a Christmas Chandelier